 Source: Staking Rewards

 Proof of Stake is an exciting new concept that allows everyday users to participate in securing a certain blockchain while earning passive rewards.
-With the transition of Ethereum to POS this consensus mechanism is gaining massive exposure, but it’s still early to tell how successful this transition will be.
+Since the transition of Ethereum to PoS via “The Merge”, this consensus mechanism has gained massive exposure.

-If you want to read more about this topic you can browse this excellent report by Coindesk.
+If you want to read more about this topic you can browse this excellent overview by The Ethereum Foundation.
 And if you have any more questions feel free to leave them in the comment section below.